S0derberg/ece470-project/README.md

 # How to Run (Tested on Windows)
 Clone this repository into your V-Rep folder.
 A sample resulting path would be "C:\Program Files\Vrep\ece470-project."
 Copy the scene file ("ArnoldV2_hchung13_sidneyo2.ttt") into the scenes folder in this directory: "C:\Program Files\Vrep\V-REP_PRO_EDU\scenes."

+## Part 1
 Once the setup is complete, open up the V-Rep simulator and open the scene that you copied into the scenes folder.
 Then open command prompt in the "C:\Program Files\Vrep\ece470-project" directory and run the command "python demo.py."
+This script will start a simulation and test all the joint limits of the left and right hands, rotate the torso, and close and open the hands.

+## Part 2
+To run the next part, run the command "python forward.py."
+This script will start a simulation, move the dummy reference frames to predicted poses from our forward kinematics calculation, and then move the arms to a set of joint variables.
+This repeats 3 times using different sets of joint variables.
+The pose of the Jaco hand should match up with the dummy reference frames.
+Our additional work this week was to get the two arms moving at the same time, and to be mirror images of each other.
+This will be essential for doing lifts that require both arms.

 # For OS Other Than Windows
 The above How-to may not cover the exact steps you need to take if your operating system is not Windows.
 An alternative would be to just take our "demo.py" file and put it in your working V-Rep folder, making sure that your folder also has the correct dependent files that work on your OS.
 You'll also still need to put our .ttt scene file in your scenes folder to have access to it in V-Rep.